NickWab/WindowsServiceDemo/README.md

 * To verify - WIN + R , type services.msc , locate the NameForService
 * Modify Service name in DemoService and HealRebootService for personal use
+  - The Service name is stored in appsettings.json for more convenient use